ipfs-shipyard/py-ipfs-http-client/README.rst

 Self-explanatory.
 Check out `ipfs <http://ipfs.io/>`_ and `the command reference <http://ipfs.io/docs/commands/>`_ for more information on the IPFS Api.

-This module also sports from helper function for adding non-files and even python objects to IPFS:
+This module also contains some helper functions for adding strings, json, and even python objects to IPFS:

 .. code-block:: python